Tony Parker: Falling short and injury (2007–2011)

 With the Spurs looking to provide a more solid supporting cast in the 2009–10 season, they acquired Richard Jefferson, Theo Ratliff, Antonio McDyess, DeJuan Blair, and Keith Bogans.

 Parker injured his hand during the season and missed 26 games.
 The Spurs qualified for the playoffs as the seventh seed, and defeated Dallas 4–2 in the first round, only to lose 4–0 to Phoenix in the next round.

-In the 2010–11 season, the Spurs compiled a 12-game winning streak to go 13–2 after 15 games.
+Going into the final season of his contract, Parker would sign a four-year, $50 million extension at the start of the 2010–11 season, keeping him in San Antonio through the 2014–15 season.
+To start the season, the Spurs compiled a 12-game winning streak to go 13–2 after 15 games.
 The Spurs were 29–4 after 33 games—one of the ten best starts in NBA history–and led the league at 35–6 halfway through the season.
-Parker and the Spurs ended the regular season as the first seed in the West for the 2011 NBA playoffs, and were second in the league (to Chicago).
-Despite finishing with a 61–21 record, however, the Spurs could not avoid being upset in the first round, 4–2, by the eighth-seeded Memphis Grizzlies.
+Parker and the Spurs finished the regular season with a 61-21 record; despite being the first seed in the Western Conference, they were eliminated 4-2 in the first round by the eight-seeded Memphis Grizzlies.

-ASVEL (2011)
+LDLC ASVEL (2011)

-During the 2011 NBA lockout, Parker signed with ASVEL, the French basketball team in which he owns a stake.
+During the 2011 NBA lockout, Parker signed with LDLC ASVEL, the French basketball team in which he owns a stake.
 Parker's salary was about $2,000 a month.
 He was quoted as saying, "I'll be playing nearly for free."
 He also paid his own insurance, which reportedly cost $250,000 for three months.